ZedBioinformatician/Healthcare-Financial-Provider-Performance-Analysis/README.md

 # Healthcare-Financial-Provider-Performance-Analysis
 This project focuses on analyzing a healthcare dataset to evaluate both the financial performance of a healthcare center and the efficiency of its healthcare providers.
 The goal is to uncover key insights, identify trends, and present the findings through an interactive Power BI dashboard.
+[INTERACT WITH DASHBOARD HERE](https://app.powerbi.com/view?r=eyJrIjoiZTdjMTQ1OTAtYzFkOS00NmExLWFkMjgtMmFjMjlmNzMyMjViIiwidCI6ImY3YzlkOWJhLTMzZDMtNGE4NC1hYTE5LWExNTc5YjcwNDhkNSJ9)

 # Project Objectives